 - Stage 1 – Litigation, advocacy, drafting, practical legal research

 BPTC graduates are exempt from the following areas:

 - Stage 2 – Two vocational electives

-Candidates will need to have successfully completed their BVC/BPTC not more than five years prior to their enrolment on the LPC.
+You will need to have successfully completed your BVC/BPTC not more than five years prior to your enrolment on the LPC.